mgarbacz/bucketeer/README.md

 Bucketeer
 ========

-Syncs a directory to a bucket in Amazon's S3 storage
+Syncs a local directory to a bucket in Amazon's S3

 ###Usage